-- Other painkillers (including NSAIDs) - Aspirin up to 75 mg (to prevent heart attacks or strokes) the protection may be reduced when you take ibuprofen
+- Other painkillers (including NSAIDs) - Aspirin 75 mg (to prevent heart attacks or strokes) the protection may be reduced when you take ibuprofen - Medicines to thin your blood (e.g. warfarin, ticlopidine) - Mifepristone (for termination of pregnancy) do not take ibuprofen if you have taken mifepristone in the last 12 days - Water tablets (diuretics) - Medicines to treat high blood pressure (e.g. ACE-inhibitors such as captopril, beta-blockers such as atenolol medicines, angiotensin-II receptor antagonists such as losartan), medicines for heart problems e.g. cardiac glycoside (such as digoxin) - · Corticosteroids, lithium, methotrexate, zidovudine - Quinolone antibiotics (for infections)

-- Medicines to thin your blood (e.g. warfarin, ticlopidine) - Mifepristone (for termination of pregnancy) do not take ibuprofen if you have taken mifepristone in the last 12 days - Water tablets (diuretics) - Medicines to treat high blood pressure (e.g. ACE-inhibitors such as captopril, beta-blockers such as atenolol medicines, angiotensin-II receptor antagonists such as losartan), medicines for heart problems e.g. cardiac glycoside - Corticosteroids, lithium, methotrexate, zidovudine - Quinolone antibiotics (for infections) - Medicines for depression (including SSRIs) - Ciclosporin or tacrolimus (given after transplant surgery, or for psoriasis or rheumatism) Some other medicines may also affect or be affected by the treatment of ibuprofen.
+- Medicines for depression (including SSRIs) - Ciclosporin or tacrolimus (given after transplant surgery, or for psoriasis or rheumatism) Some other medicines may also affect or be affected by the treatment of ibuprofen.
 You should therefore always seek the advice of your doctor or pharmacist before you use ibuprofen with any other medicines, including herbal and homeopathic remedies.

-Pregnancy: Tell your doctor if you become pregnant whilst taking this medicine.
-Do not take this medicine if you are in the last 3 months of pregnancy as it could harm your unborn child or cause problems at delivery.
+Pregnancy: Do not take this medicine if you are in the last 3 months of pregnancy as it could harm your unborn child or cause problems at delivery.
 It can cause kidney and heart problems in your unborn baby.
 It may affect your and your baby's tendency to bleed and cause labour to be later or longer than expected.